Care Guides > How to Choose a Care Home

 Some residents may even have their own balcony or a room that leads onto a private patio or garden.

-Care homes often allow residents to personalise their rooms with furniture and cherished possessions.
+Care homes often allow residents to personalise their rooms with their own furniture and cherished possessions.
 Some homes even let residents bring their own beds, TVs and other decorations to make their room feel more homely.

 A communal garden is an added bonus.
 This can be vital for getting some fresh air and enjoying the sun on a warm summer’s day!